Marble vs. Quartz: What’s the Best Option for Your Bathroom Countertops?

 Bathroom countertops need to be able to stand up to the daily use they see, but they should also offer the style and design that homeowners want.
-Fortunately, thanks to materials like marble and quartz, that isn’t hard to do.
+Fortunately, that isn’t hard to do, thanks to materials like marble and quartz.
 Which is better, though?
 That depends entirely on what you mean by better and what you need and want from new bathroom countertops.
-In this guide, we’ll take a look at both materials, their pros and cons, and other features that will help you determine what’s best.
+In this guide, we’ll look at both materials, their pros and cons, and other features that will help you determine what’s best.

 First, let’s look at what marble offers and how to know whether it’s the right choice for you.
-Bear in mind that no one can tell you exactly what’s best, but these guidelines can help.
-When it comes to getting the right counters, there is nothing more important than finding what you need.
+Remember that no one can tell you exactly what’s best, but these guidelines can help.
+When getting the right counters, nothing is more important than finding what you need.

 Related: How To Make A Bathroom Look And Feel Luxurious